 EcoRing has advocated a multi-use trail from the city of Sonoma to Glen Ellen, Kenwood, Oakmont and Spring Lake Park in Santa Rosa following, where possible, the original Southern Pacific rail line.
 This route could connect County and State Parks and run near wineries and restaurants in the Valley of the Moon.
-A Santa Rosa to Sonoma trail too has been included in the Sonoma County General Plan but the design routes the trail along Highway 12, a wholly unsatisfactory route that places cyclists next to high-speed traffic noise and exhaust.
-EcoRing’s route connects easily to Spring Lake and Santa Rosa’s Southeast Greenway.
+A Santa Rosa to Sonoma trail has been included in the Sonoma County General Plan but the proposed route the trail along dangerous Highway 12, a wholly unsatisfactory route that places cyclists next to high-speed traffic, noise and exhaust.
+EcoRing’s proposed route connects easily to Spring Lake and Santa Rosa’s Southeast Greenway.

 Status: The County is moving forward with their Highway 12 route.
 There reason for not adopting the Southern Pacific route is that the right-of-way has been lost.
-We belive that, over time, parcels and easements can be reacquired.
+We believe that, over time, parcels and easements can be reacquired.
 We are working to form a corporation that can do so.

 California Coastal Trail

 EcoRing partners with CoastWalk to support completion of the California Coastal Trail especially through Marin and Sonoma Counties.
 This includes sections through the Jenner Headlands, near Bodega Bay and along Tomales Bay where it would coincide with the NPCRR Heritage Trail.